 Make sure to wear shoes that provide good arch support or invest in orthotic inserts.
 You can also try doing exercises to strengthen your arches and ankles.

 Seeking the Help of an Orthopedic Foot and Ankle Specialist

 In addition to taking precautions to prevent foot injuries, athletes can also take steps to promote foot health.
 This includes stretching the feet and ankles before and after exercise, wearing proper shoes that fit well and provide adequate support, and resting the feet when they feel sore or tired.

 However, if all else fails and the pain is still troubling you, consider seeking professional help.
-At OrthofootMD, our foot and ankle surgeons in Singapore can perform surgery for various foot injuries, such as metatarsalgia surgery for severe foot pain, flat foot surgery for those with flat feet, and Achilles tendonitis treatment that involves surgical repair of the affected tendon.
+At OrthofootMD, our orthopaedic surgeons in Singapore can perform surgery for various foot injuries, such as metatarsalgia surgery for severe foot pain, flat foot surgery for those with flat feet, and Achilles tendonitis treatment that involves surgical repair of the affected tendon.
 We also offer a wide range of treatments and rehabilitation options to help you recover and return to your sport as quickly as possible.

 Book an appointment at one of our clinics located conveniently in Singapore today.